WalrusRPG/WalrusRPG/Draft.md

 By @Eiyeron.
 This is only a paper where I'm collecting all the infos we need to work on.
+Extra notes by Streetwalrus in (S: <insert random crap here>)

 # Entity
 - An entity must be placed between map's layer.
+(S: entity class should have a layer attribute)
-- An entity should have differents comportments according the the NPCs/enemies we want to do
+- An entity should have differents behaviors according the the NPCs/enemies we want to do
   - AI : Composition?
 Derivation? @Eiyeron : I'd go for composition.
   - Scripts?
+(S: possibly lua or some other embeddable script language)
   -  An entity should be able to move around a map or stay static
     - AABB collision with map tiles.
     - Velocity : pixels/seconds!
+(S: what ? movement code is completely internal to the entity)
     - Movement target?
 Random?
 Patroll?
 This should be extendable the same way than the AI.
 - Spritesheet animation.
 - Controllable with events/scripts(?)
 - Should we count levers, chests, objects as immovable entities?
   - It could make their creation easier but it also break the "Entity is movable or interactive abstract(?) character" idioms for a "dynamic interactive object".
+(S: not really, an entity is anything interactive/dynamic)

 # Battle engine
 - Checkout/move HBE to this once the overworld system is done